canyon289/PyTestforDataScience_PyDataLA/README.md

-# PyTestforDataScience_PyDataLA
+# Pytest for Data Science
 Pytest for Data Science Beginners.
 No prior testing knowledge is assumed!
+This is a tutorial given at PyData Los Angeles 2018

 ## Goal
 Introduce testing philosophy and code.
 By end of tutorial attendees will be able to write pytest unit tests themselves.
 Specifically they will know about